8nunun8/hello-world/README.md

 # hello-world
-This has been done many, many, many times before
+This has been done many, many, many times before.

-I am one of many, many. many others.
+I am one of many, many, many others.